EAT case study

 - Manual, complex, multi-region planning process managed through dozens of stand-alone spreadsheets

-- Finance team spent 30% of time on planning cycles
+- Finance team spent 30 percent of time on planning cycles

 - Needed a quick, scalable planning process to maximize corporate growth without adding to headcount